 From 1980 to 2000 he was Head of the Opera School at the Sydney Conservatorium and regularly conducted the six Australian symphony orchestras in both concerts and recordings as well as conducting for the Australian Opera (now Opera Australia) later becoming one of its Artistic Associates.
-Myer is currently Adjunct Professor at the University of Tasmania's Conservatorium of Music.
+Myer was then Adjunct Professor at the University of Tasmania's Conservatorium of Music, until he passed away in July of 2014.

 He has also recorded Puccini's Le Villi (producer John Culshaw), the Partita for Double String Orchestra by Vaughan Williams, The Prima Donna by Arthur Benjamin, works by Britten and Delius for Naxos with the New Zealand Symphony Orchestra, Respighi's Piano Concerto Concerto in Modo Misolidio, and others.